 So far, we have only considered binary events.
-In the full version, we provide an inductive construction that extends contract functions defined for a binary random variable to any random variable X with finitely many values.
-The constructed contract function first pays agents based on their prediction for the event X = 0, and, if the event $X \neq 0$ occurs, pays agents based on their predictions conditioned on the event $X \neq 0$.
-Our construction preserves properness of various strengths and arbitrage freeness.
+Using an inductive construction, one can extend contract functions defined for a binary random variable to any random variable X with finitely many values.
+The constructed contract function first pays agents based on their prediction for the event X = 0, and, if the event $X \neq 0$ occurs, pays agents based on their predictions conditioned on the event $X \neq 0$ .
+This construction preserves properness of various strengths and arbitrage freeness.
 The mechanisms we have presented can therefore be extended in a straightforward manner to elicit predictions for any discrete random variable.
+See Appendix A for details.

 Compelling and challenging open questions remain.
 In particular, we still do not know whether a strictly proper and fully arbitrage-free contract function exists.
-In Section 3, we discussed an easier open problem: Can a mechanism with similar guarantees to M^k be designed that has stronger truth-telling incentives in practice?
+In Section 3, we discussed an easier open problem: Can a mechanism with similar guarantees to $M^k$ be designed that has stronger truth-telling incentives in practice?
 Towards an impossibility result, one could imagine adding additional constraints to the mechanism design problem such as budget balance, requiring the mechanism to pay out the same amount in total regardless of the reports.